Erwin Bleckley and Harold Goettler

 A couple of days later Luke came to my tent and said, "Major, Lt.
 Clapp (Luke's flight commander) says it's all right for me to go up with you this morning if you can take me."

 I shall never forget that journey.
 Frank, one enlisted man, and I went along in my Packard.
-On this trip, he talked freely of his days on the plains back home, of incidents of his training, of his ambition to be an outstanding flier.
+On this trip, he walked freely of his days on the plains back home, of incidents of his training, of his ambition to be an outstanding flier.
 He was always extremely serious.

 Walking to the top of a hill we found the two German planes Hudson had brought down.
 The two pilots and their observers were still there, their faces black, the summer sun getting in its rapid work.
 One of them had on very light patent leather low shoes.
 This impressed Luke.
 "Wonder where he was the night before,” he murmured.
 Rumor had it among the ground troops that one of the Germans was a girl, but this was not true.